-The good news is that papaya is not at all harmful for dogs.
-In fact, there’s no reason why this fruit cannot also be beneficial your pooch.
-You can even provide it with purpose if your pet is dealing with digestion problems.
+The good news is that papaya is not harmful for dogs.
+In fact, there’s no reason why this fruit can’t be beneficial for a precious pet.
+You can even provide it with purpose if Fido has a need for a natural probiotic.

 Besides papaya, there are other fruits that are also good for dogs, but there are those that must be avoided.
 We’ll touch on some from each list here.
 Regarding papaya, the answer is clear.